A user guide for Singularity: Universal unfolding

 \subsection{Options}

 \begin{itemize} \item \verb"normalform"; A universal unfolding for normal form of \(g\) is derived by this option. \item \verb"list"; this function provides the list of possible universal unfoldings for \(g\). \item \(k\); the degree \(k\) determines the truncation degree so that all computations are performed modulo \(k+1.\) For low degrees of \(k,\) it may derive wrong results.
 Thus, it gives a warning error and a suggestion for the user when \(k\) must be a larger number for correct result. \item \verb"Fractional"; \verb"Formal"; \verb"SmoothGerms"; \verb"Polynomial"; this determines the computational ring.
-The command \verb"UniversalUnfolding" gives a warning note when the user's choice of computational ring is not suitable for computations involving the input germ \(g\) and writes a suggestion to circumvent the problem. \end{itemize}
+The command \verb"UniversalUnfolding" gives a warning note when the user's choice of computational ring is not suitable for computations involving the input germ \(g\) and writes a suggestion to circumvent the problem. \item \verb"'SingularPoint'"='\([a,b]\)'; this provides numerical values \((a, b)\) for the state variable and the distinguished parameter, respectively.